-5 There is significant debate in the literature about how to best deal with the problems pertaining to negative binomial regression in panel data.
-As noted above, we used Poisson regression for our primary analysis; however, we also tested our models with negative binomial regression analysis.
-Results under this method were consistent with the findings reported.
+&lt;sup>5 There is significant debate in the literature about how to best deal with the problems with negative binomial regression in panel data.
+As noted, we used Poisson regression for our primary analysis; however, we also tested our models with negative binomial regression analysis.
+Results under this method are consistent with the findings reported.

-6 It is possible that a CEO's attributes may lead him or her to choose to work for a firm that has a culture that matches these attributes.
+&lt;sup>6 It is possible that a CEO's attributes may lead him or her to choose to work for a firm that has a culture that matches the CEO's attributes.
 As a result, we are conscious of the possibility that an observed link between an attribute such as regulatory focus and firm strategic action could be an artifact of this selection process.
-However, this is not a concern with our analyses since we included firm fixed-effects in our primary models.
+However, this is not a concern with our analyses since we include firm fixed-effects in our primary models.
 As a result, any firm-specific factors that influence both the selection of the CEO and the choice to undertake acquisitions are partialed out in our analyses.